Aadi1006/Aadi1006/README.md

  - Tester
  - Automation

-I am eager to embark on my Software Development journey and add do more amazing projects
+I am eager to embark on my Software Development journey and do more exiting projects

 Always welcome to chat @aadidev1006@gmail.com 😁